dthaler/teep/README.md

 Compiling on Windows will result in generating DeviceHost.exe and TamHost.exe.

-TamHost.exe represents the TAM and can be run without any command-line arguments, but must be run as Administrator.

 DeviceHost.exe is run as follows:

 ```
-Usage: DeviceHost <TAM URI> [<TA ID>]
+Usage: DeviceHost [-j] [j] <TAM URI> [<TA ID>]
+       where -j if present means to try JSON instead of CBOR
+             -s if present means to only simulate a TEE
-        where <TAM URI> is the default TAM URI to use
+             <TAM URI> is the default TAM URI to use
-        <TA ID> is the TA to request ("X" if none specified)
+             <TA ID> is the TA ID to request (38b08738-227d-4f6a-b1f0-b208bc02a781 if none specified)
 ```

+The `<TA ID>` to request ought to be one of the SUIT manifests configured on the TAM as noted above in the description of the `manifests` directory.

-TamHost.exe is run as follows:
+TamHost.exe is run as follows, but must be run as Administrator in order to register the URI to listen on:

 ```
-Usage: TamHost <TAM URI>
+Usage: TamHost [-s] <TAM URI>
+       where -s if present means to only simulate a TEE
-        where <TAM URI> is the TAM URI to use, e.g., http://192.168.1.37:54321/TEEP
+             <TAM URI> is the TAM URI to use, e.g., http://192.168.1.37:54321/TEEP

 Currently the <TAM URI> must end in /TEEP
 ```

 ## Configurations